nvidia-holoscan/holohub/tutorials/gui_for_python_applications/README.md

 To integrate a GUI into your Python application using PySide6, follow these steps:

 1. Ensure Qt and PySide6 dependencies are included in your Dockerfile.
+Verify that Qt and PySide6 package licenses meet your project requirements.
 2. Copy the `qt_app.py` file to your application directory.
 Rename and modify the `FlorenceWorker` class to create an instance of your application.
 Update the import statement `from florence2_app import FlorenceApp` as necessary.
 3. Customize the `setupUi()` method to include the controls relevant to your application.